-CAP provides a general conservation assessment of your museum's collection, environmental conditions, and site.
-Conservation priorities are identified by professionals who spend two days on-site and three days writing a report.
-The report can help your museum develop strategies for improved collections care and provide a tool for long-range planning and fundraising.
+Since 1990, CAP has assisted nearly 3,000 museums, historic homes and sites, zoos, aquariums, nature centers, botanical gardens, and arboreta better care for their collections.
+CAP is a non-competitive technical assistance program that provides a general conservation assessment of your museum's collections, environmental conditions, and site.
+Conservation priorities are identified by professionals who spend two days on-site and three days writing a final report.

 |The Conservation Assessment Program is supported through a generous cooperative agreement with the Institute of Museum and Library Services.|

 The Impact of CAP